MicrosoftDocs/azure-devops-docs/docs/work/backlogs/remove-delete-work-items.md

 ## Move a work item to another team project

 >[!NOTE]
-><b>Feature availability: </b> The **Move to team project&hellip;** menu option is supported only from Team Services.
+><b>Feature availability: </b> The **Move to team project&hellip;** menu option is supported only from VSTS.
 You can only move work items from one team project to another team project within the account or collection.
 You can't move work items associated with test management.

 When you discover that a work item belongs to a different team project within your account or collection, you can move it where it belongs.
 You can move a single work item or several [multi-selected work items](bulk-modify-work-items.md).